murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 ## March 20 Update

-The main HTML5 Reset repo has finally been updated, but I'm unqualified to update the Wordpress theme at this point.
+The main HTML5 Reset repo has finally been updated, but I'm unqualified to update the WordPress theme at this point.
 I would gladly take suggestions on what should be done with it.

 ## Summary:

-The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
-It's a great empty slate upon which to build your own HTML5-based Wordpress themes.
+The HTML5 Reset WordPress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
+It's a great empty slate upon which to build your own HTML5-based WordPress themes.

 ### hNews

-In addition to all the standard Wordpress elements and classes, we have added the code required so that the single post template conforms with the [hNews microformat](http://microformats.org/wiki/hnews).
+In addition to all the standard WordPress elements and classes, we have added the code required so that the single post template conforms with the [hNews microformat](http://microformats.org/wiki/hnews).

 ### HTML5 Reset brings to the table: